zzk-123-456/ADA-CS/README.md

 More running commands can be found in ```run.sh```

-To run the method on the Office-Home RSUT datasets use the code from ```Digits_DomainNet```.If you wanted to use the ADA-CS method on the Office-Home RSUT dataset, you could run the following code:
+To run the method on the Office-Home RSUT datasets use the code from ```Office-Home```.If you wanted to use the ADA-CS method on the Office-Home RSUT dataset, you could run the following code:

 ```
 python main.py --cfg configs/officehome_RSUT.yaml --gpu 0 --log log/oh_RSUT/LADA \